Miss North Dakota Teen USA

 Eight Miss North Dakota Teen USAs have gone on to win Miss North Dakota USA, and more unusually, two have competed at Miss America, including Stacey Thomas who is the most recent Miss North Dakota Teen USA delegate to compete at the Miss America pageant.

-Sofia Console of Fargo was crowned Miss North Dakota Teen USA 2025 on August 8, 2025, at the Franklin Center in Des Moines.
-She represented North Dakota at Miss Teen USA 2025.
+Audrey Emerson of Fargo was crowned Miss North Dakota Teen USA 2026 on May 30, 2026, at the Franklin Center in Des Moines.
+She will represent North Dakota at Miss Teen USA 2026.